AntoninoRando/C-Exercises/myShell/documentation.md

 For example:
 - `shell command1;; command2` is a wrong typed input because of the two semicolons, but this error can easely be fixed removing one of them;
 - `shell command1command2` can't be fixed as this is considere one single and non-exiting command.

+# Miscellaneous
+- If multiple arguments are given, they are treaten like multiple .sh files.
+- New line character in .sh file are treaten like instruction concatenation (;), unless they are inside quotes ("").